 Why UrbanPlan UK ?

-- Creating more informed citizens who better understand the communities in which they live.
+- Create informed citizens who better understand

-- Developing links between schools and industry.
+- Develop valuable links between schools and industry.

 - Enrich the curriculum by bringing urban studies to